GetMetaMap/metamap-android-sdk/docs/mati_android_sdk.md

 - Add the following to your app-level gradle dependencies using your version of the MetaMap Android SDK:

   ```
-  implementation ('com.metamap:android-sdk: <your MetaMap SDK version number>'){
+  implementation ('com.metamap:android-sdk: <your MetaMap SDK version number>')
-	exclude group: 'org.json', module: 'json'
-  }
   ```

-  For example, if you are using the MetaMap Android SDK version 3.22.4, you would include the following:
+  For example, if you are using the MetaMap Android SDK version 3.22.5, you would include the following:

   ```
-  implementation ('com.metamap:android-sdk:3.22.4'){
+  implementation ('com.metamap:android-sdk:3.22.5')
-	exclude group: 'org.json', module: 'json'
-  }
   ```

 Then sync your project with the gradle files.